pheidippidesbane/Projects/backtest.md

 [This](https://www.investopedia.com/terms/d/deathcross.asp) article from Investopedia explains the concept of these crosses better than I can.

-I have tested this by taking the timeseries of closing prices for an asset, calculating the 50 and 200 DMA.
+I have tested this by taking the timeseries of closing prices for an asset, calculating the 50 and 200 DMA and overlaying systematic trading actions.

 You start with enough money to buy one share of the company.
 You can chose to either: